Content Fragment Models

 • Allows the introduction of tabs for use when editing the Content Fragment content.

-This will be shown as a divider in the model editor, separating sections of the list of content data types.
+• These are shown as dividers in the model editor, separating sections of the list of content data types.
 Each instance represents the start of a new tab.

-In the fragment editor each instance will appear as a tab.
+• In the fragment editor each instance appears as a tab.

 NOTE